Nemanja Nikolić (footballer, born 1987): 2017 season

 Nikolić's high career strike-rate continued with the Fire, where he became an instant success - leading the league in scoring and acquiring numerous accolades through the first half of the season, and ultimately winning the 2017 MLS Golden Boot.
 His first goal for the club came in the Fire's 2017 home opener against Real Salt Lake, in which he scored an unassisted effort in the 11th minute.

 Nikolić was named to the MLS Team of the Week in week 7 alongside fellow Fire forward Luis Solignac.
 He was additionally selected as MLS player of the week in week 7.

-He was once again chosen for team of the week in week 11 for his brace in Chicago's 4–1 win against the reigning MLS Cup champion Seattle Sounders.
+He was once again chosen for team of the week in week 11 for his brace in Chicago's 4–1 win against the reigning MLS Cup champion Seattle Sounders FC.

 With 10 goals through the first 11 games of the season, Nikolić led the league in scoring.
 With his brace against the Colorado Rapids on 16 May, he became the first Fire player to score in four straight games since Mike Magee in 2013.
 This brace once again earned him MLS Team of the Week honors.

 After week 15 Nikolić continued to lead the league in scoring, with 12 goals in 15 games.
 He was named to the week 15 Team of the Week for his goal against Atlanta United in Chicago's 2–0 home win alongside Fire players Bastian Schweinsteiger, David Accam, and João Meira.

 He was named MLS Player of the Month for May for his six goals and one assist during the Fire's undefeated run during the stretch.

-A week after Fire teammate David Accam was named player of the week for week 17 for his hat-trick against Orlando City SC, Nikolić earned the same honor on 3 July for his brace against the Vancouver Whitecaps.
+A week after Fire teammate David Accam was named player of the week for week 17 for his hat-trick against Orlando City SC, Nikolić earned the same honor on 3 July for his brace against Vancouver Whitecaps FC.
 It was the second time he won the award (the first time in week 7 as noted above).
 After week 18 Nikolić continued to lead the MLS Golden Boot race with 16 goals in 18 matches.

 Alongside Bastian Schweinsteiger Nikolić was named to the "2017 MLS All-Star Fan XI".
 Nikolic finished the 2017 season as the Golden Boot winner with 24 goals and 4 assists.